 As part of their professional training, our providers are equipped to carefully monitor your blood pressure, oxygen levels, and other responses to sedation throughout your dental procedure.
 This adds an extra layer of protection to what’s considered an overall safe and effective therapy.

 If you’d like to experience all the benefits of a healthy smile but struggle with excessive anxiety over dental procedures, sleep dentistry can help.
-Call Richardson Implant and Dentistry today for an appointment or book your visit online to learn more about sleep dentistry and what it can do for you.
+Call Plano Implant and Dentistry today for an appointment or book your visit online to learn more about sleep dentistry and what it can do for you.